Light therapy glasses are a seriously underrated biohacking health tool. But which one is really worth buying?

 You can see that the Propeaq and Pegasi 2 are just not even close to effective.
 And it’s not really worth using the Luminette 3 on its lowest setting.

-We’ve also decided that even though the Re-Timer is technically effective, its light source and form factor are annoying, which you can read about in our review if you’d like, and the AYO and Luminette 3 are both better anyways.
+I’ve also decided that even though the Re-Timer is technically effective, its light source and form factor are annoying, which you can read about in our review if you’d like, and the AYO and Luminette 3 are both better anyway.

 Let’s compare our two favorites so you can decide which one might be best for you!